 Then hop over to Instagram and do a following purge.
-Ask yourself, when I see pictures from these account do they make me feel good or bad?
+Ask yourself, when I see pictures from this account do they make me feel good or bad?
 If they make you feel anything negative at all hit the unfollow button.

 Decluttering those 11 things should make a massive difference to your mood and home, and make decluttering the rest of your house seem fun and easy.

 But if you’re still a little intimidated then grab my FREE decluttering guide!
-I take you step by step on how to declutter your home properly, because no one should ever have to feel overwhelmed in their own home!
+I take you step by step on how to declutter your home properly because no one should ever have to feel overwhelmed in their own home!

 You can even declutter your social circle, and get rid of toxic aquanitances.